nigiord/webpage-giordano/Raw/pages/cv.md

 ###Mathematics

-* Proficient in data analysis and modelling, in particular linear and non-linear dynamical systems.
+* Proficient in data analysis and modeling, in particular linear and non-linear dynamical systems.

 * Familiar with time-series analysis, image analysis, sensitivity analysis.
 More recently Kalman filtering, calculus of variations and optimal control theory.